We’ve gained a good understanding of assignment as a tool in modeling, as well

 On the surface, streams are just lists with different names for the procedures

 that manipulate them.
-There is a constructor, cons-stream
+There is a constructor, cons-stream, and two

 constraints